willtech3/delete_drive/README.md

 ### Modifying the script

 Line 47 of `del.py` is where the script determines what types of files to delete.
 Feel free to modify those lines to delete the types of files you deem necessary.
-You can also just delete them and unindent the below lines if you want to delete everything.
+You can also just delete it and unindent the below lines if you want to try to delete everything.